binarykitchen/videomail-client/README.md

 ## Final philosophy

 This planet is completely sold.
-Talk is overrated.
-My primary goal is not to turn this into a commercial product but to promote a cool but underestimated language: Sign Language.
+And talk is overrated. that's why my primary goal is not to turn this into a commercial product but to promote a cool but underestimated language: Sign Language.